ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab05.md

 <img src="change.png" width="700" alt="change program example" />

 Also note that the words have to match the numbers (so singulars for quarter, dime, and penny are expected as appropriate for the case).
+This can be trickier than it looks.

 <h3>REVERSEARGS.CPP</h3>
 Write the program reverseArgs.cpp that takes command line input arguments and prints them back in reverse order.
 For example, if you ran the program as `./reverseArgs first_arg second_arg`, you would get an output back of `second_arg first_arg`.

 If you ran the program as `./reverseArgs I love gorgonzola cheese, but I hate toothpaste`, you would get an output back of `toothpaste hate I but cheese, gorgonzola love I`.

 If you ran the program with double quotes, then the words within should act as one unit.
 For example: `./reverseArgs I would rather be at "UC Santa Barbara"` would output: `UC Santa Barbara at be rather would I`.

 A session should look <b><i>exactly</i></b> like the following example (including whitespace and formatting - note that there is no whitespace at the end of each of these lines and each printed line has a newline at the end), with all manners of different numbers for inputs and the output: